 The following Corporate precedent provides comprehensive and up to date legal information covering:

-DRAFTING FOR BREXIT: For the latest information on the impact of Brexit on the drafting, negotiation and enforceability of this Precedent, see Practice Notes: Brexit—impact on private M&A transactions and Brexit—drafting boilerplate clauses.
+DRAFTING FOR BREXIT: For the latest information on the impact of Brexit on the drafting, negotiation and enforceability of this Precedent, see Practice Notes: Brexit—IP completion day impact on private M&A sale and purchase agreements, What does IP completion day mean for contract clauses? and Brexit—drafting boilerplate clauses.

 This Agreement is made on [insert day and month] 20[insert year]

 [Insert name of selling corporate entity] incorporated in [England and Wales OR [insert country of incorporation]] with registered number [insert company number] whose registered office is at [insert address] (the Seller), and

 [Insert name of purchasing corporate entity] incorporated in [England and Wales OR [insert country of incorporation]] with registered number [insert company number] whose registered office is at [insert address] (the Buyer),

 [(each of the Seller and the Buyer being a Party and together the Seller and the Buyer are

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial